-For step by step guidance on how to start and complete your module in the higg.org platform, please review the Complete a Higg FEM Assessment guide.
+For step by step guidance on how to start and complete your module on Worldly, please review the Complete a Higg FEM Assessment guide.

 What to Know Before You Get Started

 Facilities should be honest and transparent when completing assessments.
 The Higg FEM is NOT a pass/fail assessment, rather a tool that identifies opportunities to improve.